PedroPureza/OOP-Unisinos/README.md

 ### Important Notes:

-Each folder is a separate exercise, should be easy to understand based on the name :)
+Each folder is a separate exercise list, should be easy to understand based on the name :)
 This is just a introduction to OOP, so no packages or external tooling is needed.
 Just clone the repo and run it normally.